bluo47/pkmnApp/log.md

 Blazor workshop notes:
 **Todo app**
 TodoItem creates as a C# class, with two variables represnting the title of the todo item as well as the status of the todo item.
 To bind the TodoItems to HTML in Blazor, we enter our Razor page, Todo.razor and create a c# function in the @code block to update our list of todoitems.
 To add this, we track the input value using the @bind attribute to a private variable in our code block (newTodo), and we update the application by binding our add function to the button @onclick event, which will run the function when the button is clicked.
+> The **Document Object Model** (DOM) is the data representation of the objects that comprise the structure and content of a document on the web.
+[Mozilla article on DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)

+f

 ### 10/18/23 (Wed)
 - Worked on the communication between API and Blazor, and finding way to put that into UI design from MudBlazor